gurudattvshenoy/selenium_python/README.md

 Example UI automation framework using Selenium Python.
 This framework uses pytest to write script and selenium to perform action against browser.

-# Feature
+# Features
-1. Automates REST API
+1. Abilty to automate website.
-2. Shows html reports
+2. Shows results in html reports.
-3. Has execution logging
+3. Test execution logging.

-# Running the test:
+# Configure and run tests:
 To install the framework follow below steps:

 Download the project or clone the project.